Parallel Test-Time Scaling with Multi-Sequence Verifiers: Abstract

 \section{Abstract}

 Parallel test-time scaling, which generates multiple candidate solutions for a single problem, is a powerful technique for improving large language model performance.
 However, it is hindered by two key bottlenecks: accurately selecting the correct solution from the candidate pool, and the high inference latency from generating many full solutions.
-We argue that both challenges are fundamentally linked to verifier calibration.
-A well-calibrated verifier not only improves answer selection, but also enables early-stopping strategies to reduce latency.
-However, existing verifiers are limited as they score each candidate in isolation, overlooking rich contextual information across the set of candidates.
-To address this, we introduce the \gls{msv}, the first verifier designed to jointly process all candidate solutions and model their interactions.
-MSV achieves improved calibration, which directly enhances best-of-N selection performance.
-We further introduce a streaming MSV variant that empowers a novel early-stopping framework.
-Our novel framework fully leverages parallel decoding, which contrasts with the existing multi-sequence early exit works that decode sequences one by one and thus incur significant latency.
-In this novel setting, MSV can achieve the same target accuracy with around half the latency that would be required with its counterpart that scores each solution in isolation.
+We argue that both challenges are fundamentally linked to verifier calibration, as a well-calibrated verifier improves answer selection and enables early-stopping strategies to reduce latency.
+However, existing non-generative verifiers are limited as they score each candidate in isolation, overlooking rich contextual information across the set of candidates.
+To address this, we introduce the \gls{msv}, a lightweight verifier that predicts each candidate's correctness conditioned on the full sampled set.
+MSV achieves improved calibration, which directly enhances best-of-N selection performance and empowers a novel early-stopping framework.
+Across challenging mathematical reasoning benchmarks, MSV improves best-of-64 accuracy by up to 6\% relative to strong baselines, and in the early-stopping setting reaches the same accuracy as baselines with less than half the latency.